iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > So when are you gonna support android tablets?
 Been told it's coming soon for 2 years!
 Your providers have a tablet app, your competitors have a tablet app.
 Seriously as a dev myself it's not hard<br> :date: __2020-11-18 15:16:07__

 > This app is terrible.
 I can't even get passed the part where i put in my insurance.
 Just takes me to a blank page.
 Its even worse through the BCBSTX app.<br> :date: __2020-11-17 23:57:07__

-> This app hardly works.
-Waited 45 minutes to speak to a doctor only to have the app not able to connect.
-Took me a total of 4 hours to actually speak to someone when I gave up and used a laptop.<br> :date: __2020-11-16 04:04:41__

-> Horrible<br> :date: __2020-11-13 19:23:49__

-> Very clunky... took me multiple tries/guesses just to sign up.
-Needs work<br> :date: __2020-11-13 15:53:52__